Crazylegstoo/JQuickTake/README.md

 ![Control the Camera](https://github.com/Crazylegstoo/JQuickTake/blob/main/Images/Win-Control.JPG)
 ## What The JQuickTake Software Does Not Do

-JQuickTake v1.2 does lack a few features:
+JQuickTake v1.4 does lack a few features:

-1. **It does not display image thumbnails or full images.** It only reads images from the camera and writes them to QTK files.
-However, any [imaging software based on dcraw](https://en.wikipedia.org/wiki/Dcraw) will easily convert Apple QTK files to JPG or TIFF images.
+1. **It does not display picture thumbnails or full pictures.** It only reads pictures from the camera and writes them to QTK files.
+However, any [imaging software based on dcraw](https://en.wikipedia.org/wiki/Dcraw) will easily convert Apple QTK files to JPG or TIFF pictures.
 For my development and testing, I used a nice utility called [RawDrop](http://www.wizards.de/rawdrop/) to convert my pictures - more on that below.
-At some point I plan to create QuickTake v2.0 to include thumbnail/image display, but I don't have a timeline for that yet.
+At some point I plan to create QuickTake v2.0 to include thumbnail/picture display, but I don't have a timeline for that yet.

 2. **This software does not work for the QuickTake 200 camera.** It has been developed and tested for QuickTake 100 and 150 camera models.
 However, it definitely will not work with a QuickTake 200 camera.
 I would say that the majority of JQuickTake code will work with that model, but there are differences related to the 200, and I currently do not have access to that camera for development/testing purposes.
 Maybe someday...